Electrification, Hybridization & Alternative fuels

 A strategy for software-defined autonomous operations

-Manager - emerging technologies
+Stefan Steinmann Manager - emerging technologies TTControl Italy

 The trend is clear: off-highway is next in line after automotive to be defined by software.
 A multitude of highly specialized operations are in the process of being digitalized and automated to increase efficiency and throughput.
 In this challenge, TTControl sees a key role in software architectures.
 To boost time and data efficiency, IP and knowledge generation must constantly flow from early proofs of concept until final industrialization, with short iteration loops.
 Modularization and interoperability with third-party tools are mandatory design goals to cope with a technological landscape in constant evolution and to support a data-driven development strategy.